blurrydev/iitm-notes/DBMS/Week 5.md

 1. Identify all functional dependencies (FDs) in the original relation R.
 2. Decompose R into smaller relations using a set of decomposition rules.
+3. Find out all the possible FD in the smaller relations after decomposition from step 2 (avoid trivial dependencies since they are always true).
-3. For each FD in R, check if it can be derived from the smaller relations created in step 2.
+4. For each FD in R, check if it can be derived from the FDs created in step 3 (use closure set if required).
-4. If all the FDs from R can be derived from the smaller relations, then the decomposition preserves the dependencies.
+5. If all the FDs from R can be derived from the smaller relations, then the decomposition preserves the dependencies else it's not.

-To check if an FD can be derived from the smaller relations, we can follow these steps:

-1. Identify the set of attributes involved in the FD.
-2. Check which smaller relations contain all the attributes involved in the FD.
-3. For each smaller relation containing a subset of the attributes in the FD, compute the closure of that subset within the smaller relation.
-If the closure includes all the attributes involved in the FD, then the FD can be derived from that relation.
-4. If the FD can be derived from the smaller relations, then the decomposition preserves the dependencies.

-If any FDs cannot be derived from the smaller relations, then the decomposition does not preserve the dependencies and it needs to be adjusted accordingly.

 ##### Properties
 - $FD_1 \cup FD_2 = FD^+$
--

 # Steps to check Normal Form